 This will open the Google Chrome Settings page as shown below.

 Then at the top, it will display the Chrome version.
 If you find beta in the chrome version then it is clear that you are using Beta Chrome.
 If there is nothing like beta or dev in the chrome version and just a string of numbers then you are using stable google chrome.

-Ans: Beta channels contains features which will get released within 4-6 week after beta testing via beta google chrome is done by the user.
+Ans: Beta channels contain features that will get released within 4-6 weeks after beta testing via beta google chrome is done by the user.